Prey (2022 film): Filming

 Cinematographer Jeff Cutter filmed in the anamorphic format to better depict the vast locations, using a relatively naturalistic approach without much artificial lighting, "to respect nature and to respect the landscapes", which in the night sequences relied mostly on torches along with "soft, low underexposed amounts of blue" to replicate moonlight.
 For added illumination in the actors' faces, the torches would also have LED strips on the end that faced away from the camera.
 The day scenes took advantage from how daylight lasts "close to 14 or 15 hours a day" in Calgary during the summer, along with how the magic hour lasted twice as long as in Los Angeles.
-Cutter considered the most difficult scene to film was the sequence where the Predator fights the French trapper expedition, which was shot across eight days in a 250 sqft area with a hundred scenographic trees and three smoke machines.
+Cutter found the scene where the Predator engages in a fight with the French trappers to be the most difficult to film, being shot across eight days in a 250 sqft area with a hundred scenographic trees and three smoke machines.
 The scenes depicting the Predator vision were filmed with a thermographic camera lying on top of the regular one.
+The scene with the skinned bison was added as a red herring to invoke how the Predators skinned the dead humans in the previous movies, only for it to turn out to be the French expeditionaries culling the buffalo to harm the Comanche.

-In July 2021, Davis revealed that the film was officially three quarters of the way finished.
+In July 2021, Davis revealed that the film was officially three-quarters of the way finished.
 In September, filming wrapped and the castings of Dakota Beavers and Dane DiLiegro were confirmed.
 Sarii, Naru's dog companion, was played by a Carolina dog named Coco who was adopted and trained specifically for the film.
 The idea of giving Naru a dog companion was inspired by Mad Max 2.
 Initially, Coco was to be in fewer scenes, but they found with her training and energy they were able to include the dog in several more scenes, including some of the action sequences.